forestryio/forestry.io/hugo/content/docs/settings/fields/textarea.md

       <p>{{ $page.frontmatter.description }}</p>
     </template

-{{% tip "Storing Markdown VuePress Front Matter " %}} VuePress does not have a built-in `markdownify` like function in Hugo or Jekyll, but you could always write your own! {{% /tip %}}
+{{% tip "Storing Markdown VuePress Front Matter " %}} VuePress does not have a built-in `markdownify` like function in Hugo or Jekyll, but you could always write your own [filter](https://vuejs.org/v2/guide/filters.html "Vue Filters")! {{% /tip %}}

 ## Config Files